MiHawkStackOverFlow/Anime-Library-Angular8/README.md

       - Read, Borrow different kinds of mangas, videos, articles from the library.
       - Add new users, maintain existing users.
-      - Wishlist by liking/disliking Anime Series, Mangas
+      - Wishlist by liking Anime Series, Mangas

 3. What does my website look like ?